mahirgamal/ServiceUpdateMicroservice/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+## Acknowledgments

+This work originates from the Trakka project and builds on the existing TerraCipher Trakka implementation.
+We appreciate the support and resources provided by the Trakka project team.
+Special thanks to Dave Swain and Will Swain from TerraCipher for their guidance and assistance throughout this project

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/mahirgamal/ServiceUpdateMicroservice/blob/main/LICENSE) file for details.